rackerlabs/genestack/docs/genestack-upgrade.md

 git rebase origin/main
 ```

+!!! tip

-> You may want to checkout a specific SHA or tag when running a stable environment.
+    You may want to checkout a specific SHA or tag when running a stable environment.

 Update the submodules.